Butternut Squash Soup

 - Add the stock, bring the liquid to a boil over high heat, then reduce to a simmer.
 Cook for 2 minutes at a simmer.

-- Puree the soup, either using an immersion blender, or by cooling the soup slightly and blending in a blender (you will likely need to do this in batches).
+- Puree everything together, either using an immersion blender, or by cooling the soup slightly and blending in a blender (you will likely need to do this in batches).

-- Taste the soup, and see if it needs more seasoning.
+- Taste, and see if it needs more seasoning.

 - Serve as is, or with a drizzle of heavy cream and a few pumpkin seeds, if desired.
 Enjoy!